Nevenall/Shift-X/System/01 Basics.md

 ### Racing Clocks

 Create two opposed clocks to represent a race.
 The PCs might have a progress clock called “Cornered” while the villain has a clock called “Escaped.”
-If the PCs finish their clock before the villain fills their's the PCs have their quarry cornered so the villain can't escape.
+If the PCs finish their clock before the villain fills theirs the PCs have their quarry cornered so the villain can't escape.
 Otherwise, the villain has escaped for now.
 If both complete at the same time, the villain escape to their lair, but the PCs are right outside!

 You can also use racing clocks for an environmental hazard.
-Maybe the PCs are trying to complete the “Search” clock to find the blackbox on a sinking airliner before the GM fills the “Sunk” clock and the vessel goes under.
+Maybe the PCs are trying to complete the “Search” clock to find the black-box on a sinking airliner before the GM fills the “Sunk” clock and the vessel goes under.

 ### Linked Clocks